Jump to:

 LAMB SKEWERS

-- 2 tbsp high-smoking point oil to brush the grill grates
+- 2 tablespoon high-smoking point oil to brush the grill grates

 SHISH KEBAB MARINADE